 The amount of dental x-rays that are considered safe in a month depends on various factors, such as the age of the patient, their medical history, and the type of x-ray being taken.

-In general, the amount of radiation exposure from dental x-rays is relatively low and considered safe for most people.
-The American Dental Association recommends that dentists use clinical judgment to determine the frequency of x-rays for each individual patient, taking into account their specific needs and risks.
+In general, the amount of radiation exposure from dental x-rays is relatively low and is considered safe for most people.
+The American Dental Association recommends that dentists use clinical judgment to determine the frequency of x-rays for each individual patient, considering their specific needs and risks.

 For most adults, dental x-rays are typically recommended once every 24 to 36 months for routine check-ups.
 However, in certain cases, such as for patients with a history of dental problems or those undergoing orthodontic treatment, more frequent x-rays may be necessary.